French Chocolate Mousse Cake

 How do you make a chocolate wafer crust?

 • A chocolate wafer crust is super simple to make with a package of these Famous Wafer Cookies.
-These cookies can sometimes be hard to find outside of “Ice Cream Season” so I usually just buy them online.
+These cookies can sometimes be hard to find outside of “Ice Cream Season,” so I usually buy them online.

-• If you can’t find the chocolate wafers you can also use Oreo Cookies, just scrap out their cream fillings and use the same quanity.
+• If you can’t find the chocolate wafers, you can also use Oreo Cookies, just scrape out their cream fillings and use the same quantity.

-• Just whirl up the cookies in your food processor until fine crumbs form, then add melted butter until a coarse meal forms that will stick between your fingers when you pinch it.
+• Whirl the cookies in your food processor until fine crumbs form, then add the melted butter until a coarse meal forms that will stick between your fingers when you pinch it.

-• Fit into your cheesecake pan, tightening the sides with a measuring cup, and then bake! (full recipe is below)
+• Fit the crust into your cheesecake pan, tightening the sides with a measuring cup, and then place it in the oven to bake!

 A metal measuring cup in a cookie crust tin